 The Unbundling of Advertising Agency Services: An Economic Analysis

-Executive Summary — From 1982 through 2007, U.S. advertising agencies increasingly "unbundled," or disaggregated, services such as copywriting and media placement, moving away from the industry's traditional one-stop-shop model.
+Overview — From 1982 through 2007, U.S. advertising agencies increasingly "unbundled," or disaggregated, services such as copywriting and media placement, moving away from the industry's traditional one-stop-shop model.
 At the same time, agencies began to charge clients based on a fee-for-service system, rather than collecting commissions on media placements.
 The researchers analyze this trend and consider how it may be interpreted by the economic theory of bundling.
 Key concepts include:

 - Agencies are more likely to unbundle services with increasing size and diversification but are less likely to do so with increasing age.

 - A strong trend toward unbundling over time is evident, a result partially explained by increases in media prices during the study period.

 - With the arrival of new media technologies and lower-priced digital ads, holding companies are considering re-organizing their media agencies with digital and other capabilities so as to position themselves as offering clients broader "marketing solutions" beyond media planning and buying.
 Such "re-bundling" may also reflect the lower prices for digital advertising.